girot-ethz/ddm/14_3D_Printing_Tutorial.md

 *Infill*

-The amount of infill has an impact on the surface quality top surface, amount of filament needed, printing speed, and the strength of the model.
+The amount of infill has an impact on the surface quality of the top side, amount of filament needed, printing speed, and the strength of the model.
 An infill of 20 % is usually enough for a mechanically non-demanding print.
 The crisscross pattern is standard and can be let untouched in most cases.

 ![3D_Printing_17_Infill.png](doc/3D_Printing_17_Infill.png)

-> Infillsettings.
-20-30% is enoguh in most cases.
+> Infill settings.
+20-30% is enough in most cases.
 A denser infill pattern only increases print time.
 (Source: 3deee.ch)

 *Layer/Layer thickness*